-- The performance of the functions of the public electricity supplier provided for in legal acts.
+- Performance of the functions of the public electricity supplier provided for in legal acts.
 The Company shall process Personal Data in performing its functions and obligations and exercising its rights provided for in legal acts as those of a public supplier.

-- The performance of the functions of the natural gas and electricity supplier provided for in legal acts.
+- Performance of the functions of the natural gas and electricity supplier provided for in legal acts.
 The Company shall process Personal Data in performing its functions and obligations and exercising its rights provided for in legal acts as those of an independent natural gas and electricity supplier.

-- The drawing-up of commercial offers.
+- Drawing-up of commercial offers.
 The Company shall process Personal Data in order to provide the Client with a commercial offer on the services that the Client wishes to acquire.

-- The administration of settlements.
+- Administration of settlements.
 The Company shall process Personal Data related to settlement for the Services provided on the grounds of the requirements of the contract and legal acts.

-- The management of debts.
+- Management of debts.
 In case of a debit, the Company shall process Personal Data related to the debt and perform actions for recovery on the grounds of the requirements of legal acts and legitimate interest.

-- The resolution of questions provided.
+- Solving questions provided.
 The Company shall process Personal Data in considering and resolving provided questions and complaints on the grounds of the requirements of the contract, consent, or legal acts.